IMPORTANCE OF THE 2020 CENSUS

 In previous years, the primary method of responding to the Census was to receive a questionnaire in the mail, complete it and mail it back.
 For the 2020 Census, the internet is a primary method for households to respond.
 Mail and phone responses are still accepted.

-Complete Count Committees are nationwide volunteer committees established by state, local governments and community leaders to increase awareness and motivate residents to respond to the 2020 Census.
+Complete Count Committees are nationwide volunteer committees established by state and local governments and community leaders to increase awareness and motivate residents to respond to the 2020 Census.
 The Orange County Complete Count Committee plays an integral role in ensuring a complete and accurate count of the community.
-Success of the census depends on community involvement and takes place June 2019 to July 2020.
+Success of the census depends on community involvement and takes place June 2019 to October 2020.
+For more information about the Complete Count Committee, email OCCompleteCount@ocfl.net.

 WHY DOES LOCAL GOVERNMENT HAVE A VESTED INTEREST IN THE CENSUS?